EricGebhart/EricGebhart/README.md

 to create.
 I´ve been an Arch linux, Xmonad user for many years and I´ve written a lot of emacs lisp.
 Emacs is the best vi emulator anywhere.

+Note: My activity in 2021 was quite low because I had very poor vision for most of the year from cataracts which have now been corrected.

 <br/>

 ### The projects that might be interesting here, are
- * [MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart) - It uses macros extensively and is unlike any other user space in QMK.
+ * **[MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart)** - It uses macros extensively and is unlike any other user space in QMK.
- * [Arch linux packages](https://github.com/EricGebhart/arch-pkgs/) - This uses make extensively, and contains some utilities.
+ * **[Arch linux packages](https://github.com/EricGebhart/arch-pkgs/)** - This uses make extensively, and contains some utilities.
- * [Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
+ * **[Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
- * Arch linux install - A nice script that automates Arch installs.
-- **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl) - A very cool language at this point.
+- **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl)** - A very cool language at this point.
 [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
 - **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure. [incomplete] - SPR has been too fun.
-- **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** My Xmonad window manager.
+- **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** My Xmonad window manager. , A fairly extensive custom configuration/executable.
- * Xmonad - Haskell, It doesn´t change much these days.
-- **[My Emacs Setup](https://github.com/EricGebhart/emacs-setup/) - It´s home grown, so shows my way of organizing emacs.
+- **[My Emacs Setup](https://github.com/EricGebhart/emacs-setup/)** - It´s home grown, so shows my way of organizing emacs.
- * [dfs-clj](https://github.com/EricGebhart/dfs-clj/) - This is the core layer above hadoop to manage pails, data partitioning, tapping into with Cascalog .
+ * **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_ Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, tapping into with Cascalog .
-- **[Pail-Schema-Example](https://github.com/EricGebhart/Schema-Example/) - This is an example project that shows how to use pails and schema with hadoop and cascalog.
+- **[Pail-Schema-Example](https://github.com/EricGebhart/Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
 This is using dfs-clj before dfs-clj came about.
-- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers) - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
+- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
-  * [Word search](https://github.com/EricGebhart/word-search/) - Something I wrote from my own motivations.
+- **[Word search](https://github.com/EricGebhart/word-search/)** - Something I wrote from my own motivations.
 A meta data collector for words.
 I have plans for it.
-  * [bike gear calc](https://github.com/EricGebhart/bike-gear-calc/) - I wanted a nice one, and I wanted to learn clojure/spec.
+- **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.
-  * [flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher) - A code test, turned into a design test.
+- **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** - A code test, turned into a design test.
 It won a job for me and solved their troubles.

 ### Programming, tools, utilities